yiisoft/yii2-elasticsearch/docs/guide/usage-ar.md

 The usual approach with SQL ActiveRecord classes is to create scopes using methods in the query class that modify the query itself.
-This does not work so well with Elasticsearch, so the recommended approach is to create static functions that return building blocks of the query, then combine them.
+This does not work so well with Elasticsearch, so the recommended approach is to create static methods that return building blocks of the query, then combine them.

 ```php
 class CustomerQuery extends ActiveQuery